lkoepsel/CoolTerm_pip/README.md

 # CoolTerm package for scripting capabilities
+A python package to provide scripting capability for [CoolTerm](https://freeware.the-meiers.org) as well as automating other activities (see *mpbuild*) for MicroPython.
+By installing via `pip`, one can easily use the scripting capabilities of CoolTerm via *python*.

 ## Description
-A pip-install-able package to provide scripting capability for [CoolTerm](https://freeware.the-meiers.org).
-By installing via `pip`, one can easily use the scripting capabilities of CoolTerm via *python*.

 Its useful to move the focus to *CoolTerm*, once a automated *build* has been completed.
 This scripting enhancement allows you to immediately begin interacting with the microcontroller using *CoolTerm*.
 The connection script will make the appropriate changes required for activating the *CoolTerm* window on *macOS* (using *AppleScript*) or on *Windows* (using *pygetwindow*).

 In this particular example, I use the *build system* on *Sublime Text 4* (**ST4**).